copyrite/LwotcMinimalText/XComGame.md

 ## Justice
 Use the Grapple to pull a humanoid target to you and attack it with your Ripjack.
 * Only the pull is subject to an Aim roll.
-The Ripjack attack is a guaranteed to hit.
+The Ripjack attack is guaranteed to hit.
 * Requires an empty tile adjacent to you.
 * {% COOLDOWN %}